sklbz/Worserfish/README.md

 ## Overview

-[Stockfish][website-link] is a **free and strong UCI chess engine** derived from Glaurung 2.1 that analyzes chess positions and computes the optimal moves.

 Stockfish **does not include a graphical user interface** (GUI) that is required to display a chessboard and to make it easy to input moves.
 These GUIs are developed independently from Stockfish and are available online. **Read the